Types of image descriptions

 Types of image descriptions:

 Alternative text: Short descriptions used by screen reader users.
-It’s hidden from anyone not using a screen reader, braille device, or similar technology.
+It’s hidden from anyone not using a screen reader, braille device, or similar technologies.

 Captions: Visible explanations next to an image to add more context.

-Long descriptions: Detailed explanations of complex images like infographics.
+Long descriptions: Visible and detailed explanations of complex images like infographics.
 They provide more information for all users.

-Text alternatives otherwise known as alternative text and alt text is a brief description of the non-text images to provide text information.
+Alternative text otherwise known as alt text and text alternative provides a brief description of the image.
 The text information can be rendered visually, auditorily, tactilely, or any combination.

-They’re mainly used by people who use screen readers, refreshable Braille displays, and other assistive technology.
-Without alt text, the user will not have access to important information.
+People who use screen readers, refreshable Braille displays, and other assistive technology rely on the description.
+Without alt text, people who can’t view the image will not have access to important information.

-Missing alt text is like gaps in a story!
+Missing alt text is like gaps in a storybook

 Imagine reading an exciting comic book, only to find key pages missing!